- 1 Why BoingVert?

 At least not without seeing the program from the inside.

-But how can you make an informed decision?
+So how can you make an informed decision?

 You don’t want to risk throwing away your money on yet another program that doesn’t deliver results, right?